gaetanolentini96/qsar-bioactivity-pipeline/README.md

 An end-to-end Quantitative Structure-Activity Relationship (QSAR) pipeline for binary bioactivity prediction, built in Python using **RDKit** and **scikit-learn**.

-This production-grade pipeline benchmarks multiple molecular representations against different machine learning architectures, handles severe class imbalance via calibrated probability thresholds, and simulates a realistic hit triage screening workflow.
-It was designed to demonstrate industry-standard cheminformatics and engineering practices.
+This reproducible pipeline benchmarks multiple molecular representations and machine learning architectures for bioactivity prediction.
+It supports workflows involving imbalanced bioactivity datasets through probability calibration and decision-threshold optimization, simulating a realistic hit triage scenario.
+It was designed to demonstrate common cheminformatics and software engineering practices used in early-stage drug discovery.

 ## 🔍 Features